Read this article to understand:

 Source: Aviva Investors, September 2022

-To correct those market failures, Foulds argues the financial system must engage with governments, policymakers, and global regulatory bodies to reset the rules and align incentives and penalties with sustainable behaviours.
+Foulds argues that, to correct those market failures, the finance system must engage with governments, policymakers, and global regulatory bodies to reset the rules and align incentives and penalties with sustainable behaviours.

 Systems change typically follows an S-curve: early adopters gradually push boundaries, then comes an inflection point when change becomes self-reinforcing and exponential.
 The financial and economic system is still in the early adoption phase, but when change takes off, the impact could be game-changing.